Learning from Neighbors about a Changing State: Proof of Theorem

 Now that we know each the average weight on private signals of the observed agents of each signal type depends only on $k$, it remains to check that $W_{i}^{A}$ and $W_{i}^{B}$ only depend on $k$.
 The coefficients $W_{i}^{A}$ and $W_{i}^{B}$ are the optimal weights on the group averages

 so we need to show that the variances and covariance of these two terms depend only on $k$.
 We check the variance of the first sum: we can expand

-We can again bound the signal errors and social signals as in the previous parts of this proof, and show that the variance of this term depends only on $k$ and $O(1/n^{2})$ terms.
-The second variance and covariance are similar, so $W_{i}^{A}$ and $W_{i}^{B}$ depend only on $k$ and $O(1/n^{2})$ terms.
+We can again bound the signal errors and social signals as in the previous parts of this proof, and show that the variance of this term depends only on $k$ up to error terms that are $O_p(1/n^{2})$.
+The second variance and covariance are similar, so $W_{i}^{A}$ and $W_{i}^{B}$ depend only on $k$ up to error terms that are $O_p(1/n^{2})$.

 This takes care of the innovation $\nu_{t+1}$.
 Because we have included any innovations prior to $\nu_{t}$ in the social signals $r_{j',t}$, to complete Step 5(b) we need only show the weight on $\nu_{t}$ depends only on the network type $k$ of an agent.